ogasimli/udacity-MovieBox/README.md

 TheMovieDBAPIKey=YOUR_API_KEY

-After that just replace YOUR_API_KEY with your valid TMDB api key.
+After that just replace YOUR_API_KEY with valid API key, obtained from The Movie Database.

 ## Screenshots